Sevylor Quikpak K5

 • It's not the easiest kayak for tracking

-• Some accessories aren't great quality
+• Some accessories - like the included paddle - aren't great quality

 Performance of the Sevylor Quikpak K5